Guy Raz is an independent producer who has been described by the New York Times as "one of the most popular podcasters in history."

 He's been a regular guest on the Tonight Show with Jimmy Fallon and is a two-time, New York Times bestselling author.
 His books include How I Built This and Wow in the World: The How and Wow of the Human Body (co-authored with Mindy Thomas.)

 Previously, Raz was weekend host of NPR News' signature afternoon newsmagazine All Things Considered.
-Raz was named host of that program in July 2009.
-During his tenure, Raz transformed the sound and format of the program, introducing the now-signature "cover story" and creating the popular "Three-Minute Fiction" writing contest.
+During his tenure (2009-2012), he transformed the sound and format of the program, introducing the now-signature "cover story" and creating the popular "Three-Minute Fiction" writing contest.

-He served as NPR's bureau chief in London and for a brief, two-year stint left NPR to work as CNN's Jerusalem correspondent chronicling everything from the rise of Hamas as a political power to the incapacitation of Israeli Prime Minister Ariel Sharon and Israel's 2005 withdrawal from the Gaza Strip.
-Two years later Raz returned to NPR to serve as defense correspondent where he covered the Pentagon and the US military.
+Raz also served as NPR's bureau chief in London, and between 2004-2006 as CNN's Jerusalem correspondent.
+During this time, Raz chronicled everything from the rise of Hamas as a political power to the incapacitation of Israeli Prime Minister Ariel Sharon and Israel's 2005 withdrawal from the Gaza Strip.
+In 2006, Raz returned to NPR to serve as defense correspondent where he covered the Pentagon and the US military.

-As a host and correspondent, Raz has interviewed and profiled more than 6,000 people including Christopher Hitchens, Condoleezza Rice, Jimmy Carter, Shimon Peres, General David Petraeus, Al Gore, Mark Zuckerberg, Bill Gates, Eminem, Taylor Swift and many, many others.
+As a host and correspondent, Raz has interviewed and profiled more than 10,000 people including Bill Gates, Condoleezza Rice, Jimmy Carter, Shimon Peres, General David Petraeus, Al Gore, Mark Zuckerberg, Bill Gates, Eminem, Taylor Swift, and many, many others.

-He has also served as a Ferris professor of journalism at Princeton University and an adjunct professor of journalism at Georgetown.
-In 2015, he will teach journalism at George Washington University as a Shapiro Fellow.
+He has also served as a Ferris professor of journalism at Princeton University, a Shapiro fellow at George Washington University, and an adjunct professor of journalism at Georgetown.